Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

-Compared to stochastic programming and robust optimization, distributionally robust optimization (DRO) \citep{bertsimas2010models, delage2010distributionally, goh2010distributionally} achieves a balance between performance and robustness.
-In DRO, the decision maker specifies a collection of probability distributions $\CP_{\BCX}$ on $\BCX$, termed the ambiguity set, which contains all plausible candidates of the probability distribution of the random outcome $\BIx$, and subsequently minimizes the worst-case expected cost where the probability distribution $\mu$ of the random outcome can be any element of $\CP_{\BCX}$, i.e., the decision maker solves: $\minimize\limits_{\BIa}\big\{c_1(\BIa)+\sup_{\mu\in\CP_{\BCX}}\big\{\int_{\BCX}Q(\BIa,\BIx)\DIFFM{\mu}{\DIFF\BIx}\big\}\big\}$.
-Consequently, DRO is more robust than stochastic programming and less conservative than robust optimization.
+Compared to stochastic programming and robust optimization, distributionally robust optimization (DRO) \citep{bertsimas2010models, delage2010distributionally, goh2010distributionally,kuhn2025distributionally} achieves a balance between performance and robustness.
+In DRO, the decision maker specifies a collection of probability measures $\CP_{\BOmega}$ on $\BOmega$, termed the ambiguity set, which contains all plausible candidates of the probability law of the random outcome $\Bomega$, and subsequently minimizes the worst-case expected cost where the probability law $\mu$ of the random outcome can be any element of $\CP_{\BOmega}$, i.e., $\min_{\BIx}\Big\{c_1(\BIx)+\sup_{\mu\in\CP_{\BOmega}}\big\{\int_{\BOmega}C_2(\BIx,\Bomega)\DIFFM{\mu}{\DIFF\Bomega}\big\}\Big\}$.
+Consequently, DRO provides more robustness than stochastic programming while being less conservative than robust optimization.
 The choice of the ambiguity set is central to the performance of DRO.
-A good choice of the ambiguity set should encode the prior beliefs of the decision maker, and be rich enough to contain a good approximation of the true underlying probability distribution.
-Moreover, for practical considerations, the choice of the ambiguity set should also allow tractable computation of the resulting DRO problem.
-A variety of ambiguity sets have been considered in the literature, including but not limited to those that are: \begin{itemize}[label=--] \item based on moments \citep*{delage2010distributionally, goh2010distributionally, wiesemann2014distributionally}, \item based on the Kullback--Leibler distance \citep*{calafiore2007ambiguous, huang2021multi}, \item based on likelihood \citep{wang2016likelihood}, \item based on the Wasserstein distance \citep*{chen2020robust, gao2016distributionally, hanasusanto2018conic, mohajerin2018data, wozabal2012framework, wozabal2014robustifying, zhao2018data}, and \item based on fixed marginal distributions \citep{chen2018distributionally, gao2017data}. \end{itemize}
+A good ambiguity set should encode the prior beliefs of the decision maker, be rich enough to contain a good approximation of the true underlying probability law, and also allow tractable computation of the resulting DRO problem.
+A variety of ambiguity sets have been considered in the literature, including but not limited to those based on moments \citep*{delage2010distributionally, goh2010distributionally, wiesemann2014distributionally, goh2025strategic, natarajan2023distributionally}, moments and dispersion \citep*{chen2024robust}, statistical divergences (e.g., the Kullback--Leibler divergence) \citep*{calafiore2007ambiguous, huang2021multi}, likelihood \citep*{wang2016likelihood}, Wasserstein distance \citep*{chen2020robust, gao2016distributionally, hanasusanto2018conic, mohajerin2018data, wozabal2012framework, wozabal2014robustifying, zhao2018data}, parametric families \citep*{iyengar2022hedging}, and fixed marginals \citep*{chen2018distributionally, gao2017data}; see also the comprehensive survey of \citet*{kuhn2025distributionally} about the types of ambiguity sets in the literature.